 In this arrangement (used by the original 2017 Transformer and BERT-style encoders), normalization happens after the residual addition:[2][3]

 In plain terms: compute the sublayer output (attention or FFN), add it to the original input along the skip connection, then normalize the sum.
-The problem is that normalization sits directly on the main highway, so gradients through the residual path pass through a LayerNorm Jacobian in each Post-LN block.
+Normalization now sits directly on the main highway, so gradients through the residual path pass through a LayerNorm Jacobian in each Post-LN block.

 In this arrangement, used by GPT-2, normalization happens before the sublayer:[4]